klauer/epics-sumo-mirror/doc/reference-sumo.rst

 config make FILENAME [OPTIONNAMES]
 ::::::::::::::::::::::::::::::::::

-This command is used to create a new sumo directory with an independent build directory and an independent copy of the dependency database.

 Create a new configuration file from the options read from configuration files and options from the command line.
 If FILENAME is '-' dump to the console.
 OPTIONNAMES is an optional list of long option names.
 If OPTIONNAMES are